 It is optional in five states to carry dirt bike insurance, even if you drive it on the road: Washington, Texas, New Hampshire, Montana, and Florida.

-If you only drive your dirt bike on trails or private property, it isn’t necessary to carry an insurance policy to operate it legally.
+If you only drive your dirt bike on trails or private property, carrying an insurance policy to operate it legally is unnecessary.
 Some exceptions apply, especially on government-owned land.
 Private property owners can also require it.

 Here are some other scenarios where dirt bike insurance might not be necessary.

-- The cost of the dirt bike is less than what it would cost to ensure it for a year.
+- The dirt bike costs less than what it would cost to ensure it for a year.